 People with familial adenomatous polyposis also have an increased risk of developing cancer in the duodenum, pancreas, thyroid, brain, and liver.
 People with familial adenomatous polyposis can develop other complications (previously termed Gardner syndrome), particularly various types of noncancerous tumors.
 These noncancerous tumors develop elsewhere in the body (for example, on the skin, skull, or jaw).

-Symptoms and diagnosis of familial adenomatous polyposis are the same as with other colonic polyps (see Polyps of the Colon and Rectum : Symptoms and Diagnosis).
-Most people have no symptoms but a few have rectal bleeding.
+Symptoms of familial adenomatous polyposis are the same as with other colonic polyps (see symptoms of polyps of the colon and rectum Symptoms A polyp is a projecting growth of tissue from the wall of a hollow space, such as the intestines.
+Some polyps are caused by hereditary conditions.
+Bleeding from the rectum is the most common... read more ).
+Most people have no symptoms, but a few have rectal bleeding.
 Usually the bleeding is only in microscopic amounts.
-Colonoscopy is done to make the diagnosis.

-Some nonsteroidal anti-inflammatory drugs (NSAIDs) are being studied for their ability to reverse the growth of polyps in people with familial adenomatous polyposis and in people with polyps or cancer of the large intestine.
+Some NSAIDs are being studied for their ability to reverse the growth of polyps in people with familial adenomatous polyposis and in people with polyps or cancer of the large intestine.
 Their effects are temporary, however, and once these drugs are discontinued, the polyps begin to grow again.